 I’ve also put together a list of money and time saving tips about New York.
 You can see these here – Our New York travel tips.

-So, for this blog, I’m going to try something different and instead of duplicating all that info I’m including links to all of those posts.
+So, for this blog, I’m going to try something different and instead of duplicating all that info I’m including links to all of those posts below.

 To see the full text content, photos and videos in the links just click on either

-– the small facebook logo in the top right corner
+– the small blue facebook logo in the top right corner

 – the ‘greyed’ duration text below my name in the top left corner